Haji Sudi: Overview

-In 1884-1885 Haji Sudi spent time as an interpreter during the Suakin Expedition against Osman Digna dervishes directly observing the ways of the Sudanes Dervish during his work abroad HMS Ranger under William Hewett. almost fifteen years later Haji Sudi will teach the Mullah what he learned of the methods of Osman Digna and Muhammad Ahmad Al-Mahdi.
+In 1884-1885, Haji Sudi spent time as an interpreter during the Suakin Expedition against Osman Digna dervishes directly observing the ways of the Sudanes Dervish during his work abroad HMS Ranger under William Hewett. almost fifteen years later Haji Sudi will teach the Mullah what he learned of the methods of Osman Digna and Muhammad Ahmad Al-Mahdi.

 “His purely political adherents were almost solely confined to a few dragomen and disgruntled Somalis residing in Aden, who cherished some personal grudge against the British Government.
 Typical of these was Haji Sudi, an ex-interpreter of the Royal Navy, who had been at Suakin and was conversant with Dervish customs, many of which he imported into Somaliland.
 For one and twenty years he was the Mullah's trusty lieutenant".

-" Haji Sudi was an ex-interpreter of the Royal Navy.
-He had been at Suakin and was conversant with Dervish ways and had imported many of their customs."
+Haji Sudi was an ex-interpreter of the Royal Navy.
+He had been at Suakin and was conversant with Dervish ways and had imported many of their customs.

-In 1892 he accompanied John Walter Gregory to east Africa, Gregory observing Haji Sudi's habit and manners in 1892-1893 expedition made the following observation regarding his character and his religious dervish zeal.
+In 1892, he accompanied John Walter Gregory to east Africa, Gregory observing Haji Sudi's habit and manners in 1892-1893 expedition made the following observation regarding his character and his religious, Dervish Zeal.

-"The headman Wasama was also the priest of the Somali.
-His chant was the music which marked time at the dervish dances, and his the exhortations that roused the dancers to their wildest fury.
-At sunrise and sunset he stood on his praying-mat in front of the line of Somali, and led their devotions.
-But Wasama would never have preferred death to defilement; when I mixed brandy with medicine for the sick men, he would give them the dose and swear that the "dowo" contained nothing unholy.
-He had been for some years an interpreter on a man-of-war, and there he had learnt not only " fo'castle English," but also the differences between an esoteric and an exoteric faith.
-He preached the one, but was always ready to practise the other, and his sermons were delivered in language of appalling profanity.
-I remember once when a Somali tried to shirk some work on the excuse that he was bound to go and pray.
-Wasama expounded the orthodox Mohammedan rules for prayer in language that would have scandalised Billingsgate.
-Often, when at his devotions in one corner of the camp, his keen eye would detect a man doing something that he ought not to do; Wasama would at once leap from his mat and hurl at the culprit a volley of blood-curdling oaths, and then drop on to his mat again to conclude the interrupted prayer.
-But in spite of his language, Wasama was a man who did high credit to the Somali race.
-He was kind-hearted, devoted, energetic, courageous, intelligent, and skilful.